joealcantara/PhD/README.md

 The Jupyter Notebooks folder contains 1 module with functions that help me process data.
 This is required if you want to run the notebook.
 Please ask me if you need the data to run the notebook.

-Production.ipynb = Latest fully functioning workbook
-Test.ipynb = Latest test workbook, things may be broken.
+Test.ipynb = Latest test notebook, things may be broken. featureCreator.ipynb = This notebook takes the raw data and converts to features.
+EDA.ipynb = This notebook does Exploratory Data Analysis on the features produced.
+LinR.ipynb = This notebook runs Linear Regression on the dataset.
+SVR.ipynb = This notebook runs Support Vector Regression on the dataset.
+NN.ipynb = This notebook creates and runs a neural network on the dataset.
+RandomForest.ipynb = This notebook runs a RandomForest model on the dataset.
+GaussianP.ipynb = This notebook applies a Gaussian Processes model to the dataset.
+LexProcessing.py = Contains functions that are used in the featureCreator notebook.

 # The Big To Do List

 Implement Honore's Statistic
 Implement Non-specific Nouns + Fillers

-Exploratory Data Analysis - Reagan vs Bush vs Trump Including statistical tests?
+Including statistical tests?

-Understand normalising data in terms of document length.

-Add new section of literature review which looks at the instruments we have selected for the neuropsychological battery of tests.

 Drop One word sentences?